Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 one day she got a young man named Courtne Smith on the line (yes, that is

-how he spells his name so don’t ask again).
-He was bright and very willing
+how he spells his name).
+Courtne seemed bright and

 to help.
-He patiently coached her through several areas she was uncertain
+Courtne patiently coached her through several areas she was uncertain

 about.
 He also answered her newcomer questions without the sarcasm Marla had